pepurion/aleph/content/Character/Character Data.md

 [[Feats|Available Feats]]

 These are cost-free expertise that offer **supplementary** abilities.
 Often these are passive, but there are active ones.
 Many Feats can have requirements you must meet in order to take them.

+---
+## Inventory and Equipment
+You have a limited amount of inventory space based on **slots**.
+For more info - [[Miscellaneous#Carry Capacity|Carry Capacity]].

+There are 4 **armor** equipment slots - Head, Chest, Hands, Feet.
+Armor increases your resistances and may have other effects.

+**Augments** are modifications to your own body that may give you some advantage.